Crawford hits 2 HRs to help Giants breeze past Orioles 8-1

 Orioles manager Brandon Hyde returned from Illinois on Sunday morning after missing Saturday’s game to attend his daughter’s graduation.
 He was delighted to join family and friends for the event, but admitted to watching the game during the ceremony.
 “Except when they announced her name,” he said.
 “Besides that, my face was in my phone.”

-San Francisco recalled catcher Aramis Garcia from Triple-A Sacramento and optioned right-hander Sam Coonrod to the same minor league club.
+Giants: Recalled catcher Aramis Garcia from Triple-A Sacramento and optioned right-hander Sam Coonrod to the same minor league club.
 Garcia was summoned because catcher Buster Posey had a sore right hamstring, an injury that occurred Saturday.

+Orioles: After the game, the Orioles optioned INF-OF Stevie Wilkerson and catcher Austin Wynns to Triple-A Norfolk.

 TRAINER’S ROOM